If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

-Google’s Hummingbird Updates is mainly focused on contents paying attention to each word in the search query.
-It ensures the users get the most relevant materials to the search query by understanding the meaning of the whole sentence, not an only keyword.
+Google’s Hummingbird Updates is mainly focused on content paying attention to each word in the search query.
+It ensures the users get the most relevant materials to the search query by understanding the meaning of the whole sentence, not the only keyword.

 7. Google Pigeon

 On July 24, 2014, Google launched the Pigeon update for its local search algorithm, aiming to increase the ranking of local listings in the search results.
 This update affects the search results shown not only in the regular search results but Google Maps search too.